 - The UE establishes a "signalling IPsec SA" with the N3IWF by using the procedure specified in clause 4.12.2 for the registration via untrusted non-3GPP access.
 In particular, the UE includes the Service Request and the AN parameters in an EAP-5G packet, which is further encapsulated in an IKE_AUTH request.

-- The AN parameters include the Selected PLMN ID and Establishment cause.
+- The AN parameters include the Selected PLMN ID (or PLMN ID and NID, see TS 23.501 [2], clause 5.30) and Establishment cause.
 The Establishment cause provides the reason for requesting a signalling connection with the 5GC.
 The UE includes GUAMI information in the AN parameters.
 The N3IWF selects the AMF according to GUAMI information.

 - The N2 parameters sent from N3IWF to AMF include the Establishment cause.